-3.5.6 Diffie-Hellman
+5.3.6 Diffie-Hellman

-- The Elliptic Curve Diffie-Hellman Ephemeral key generation function allows for dynamic negotiation of Diffie-Hellman parameters at the time of authentication.
+The Elliptic Curve Diffie-Hellman Ephemeral key generation function allows for dynamic negotiation of Diffie-Hellman parameters at the time of authentication.
 Diffie-Hellman is a secured key generation scheme that allows each participant in a communication channel to generate the same master secret key without sending the actual key over an insecure link.
 This is done by exchanging a Pre-Master secret key that will guide the other participant in the communication channel to calculate a Master-Secret Key.
 The Elliptic Curve Diffie-Hellman Ephemeral key (ECDHE) is generated along the Elliptic curve specified during the DTLS authentication.
-For a more in-depth discussion on the protocol please reference RFC-4492 Elliptic Curve Cryptography (ECC) Cipher Suites for Transport Layer Security (TLS). - 715 3.5.7 Elliptic Curves
+For a more in-depth discussion on the protocol please reference RFC-4492 Elliptic Curve Cryptography (ECC) Cipher Suites for Transport Layer Security (TLS).

+5.3.7 Elliptic Curves

-- To simplify the authentication exchange and session key generation a named pre-configured elliptic curve generally accepted by the security community will be used.
-Initially the curve will be secp384r1, however future support for secp521r1 is expected. - 3.5.8 Encryption
+To simplify the authentication exchange and session key generation a named pre-configured elliptic curve generally accepted by the security community will be used.
+The curves supported will be secp256r1 (for legacy systems) and secp384r1 (the primary requirement).

+5.3.8 Encryption

-- AES 256 will be used for encrypting all message traffic on UDP port 5908 with a key tag of 0x0A, or 0x3X after authentication is complete and during any key maintenance operations.
-All other traffic on this and all other ports will be sent unencrypted; however a Message Integrity Code (MIC) will be generated to ensure the message was not tampered with while in transit. - 3.5.9 Hash
+AES 256 with GCM mode will be used for encrypting all message traffic on UDP port 5908 with a key tag of 0x0A, or 0x3X after authentication is complete and during any key maintenance operations.
+All other traffic on this and all other ports will be sent unencrypted; however a Message Integrity Code (MIC) will be generated to ensure the message was not tampered with while in transit.

+5.3.9 Hash